 I found the whole experience at times incredible, and at times overwhelming.
 There was simply no way my mum and I could visit every single stand, as beautiful as they all were.
 We arrived early to book appointments at various dress stands (there are make-shift dressing rooms where you can try on gowns) but there was no need – you could simply pick whatever you wanted at any time, providing the stand wasn’t too busy.
 We went first-thing on the Saturday, when the crowds were a little quieter.
 However, as the day went on, I found the whole thing a bit too public; you’re exposed to all the other brides and their families fondling gowns next to you.
 Also, nothing quite took my fancy – I tried on one dress but it didn’t do anything for me.
 And so the search continues.
 However, don’t let my fussy standards put you off – fairs like The National Wedding Show are great places to buy your wedding dress as they offer plenty of on-the-day discounts for brides willing to commit there and then.

 Special mention has to go to Amie Bone flowers, who won the best dressed stand with their exquisite creation of rose arches, candelabras and a fully-set dining table.
-It was truly breathtaking: a construction masterpiece and a fabulous advert for their decorative services.
+It was truly breathtaking: a construction masterpiece and a fabulous advert for their decorative services (I’ll absolutely be contacting them after seeing what they can do).
 Other notable florists were The Urban Botanist, whose unusual terrarium centrepieces, succulents and cacti made for an alternative idea to traditional floristry, and Shropshire Petals, who were handing out free samples of biodegradable confetti.

 The Urban Botanist